comit/sonoff-bridge/Upload.md

 - Port: Your COM port connected to sonoff

 Verify and/or compile the project and upload to your sonoff using the serial connection established above.

+## Hints

+Before compiling consider modification of `STA_SSID1` and `STA_PASS1` values inside of `user_config.h` to match your WiFi SSID and WiFi password.

+    #define STA_SSID1              "indebuurt1"      // [Ssid1] Wifi SSID
+    #define STA_PASS1              "VnsqrtnrsddbrN"  // [Password1] Wifi password

+This step simplifies further [first steps](Initital-Configuration), as Sonoff will automatically recognize and join your WiFi.